LostInBrittany/wasm-codelab/step-06/README.md

 npm install --save-dev snowpack
 ```

-You should get something like:
+We should get something like:

 <pre style="background-color: #fee;"><code>s$ npm install lit-element
 npm notice created a lockfile as package-lock.json.
-You should commit this file.
+We should commit this file.

 + lit-element@2.2.1
 added 2 packages from 1 contributor and audited 2 packages in 2.533s